 Local bank branches aren’t just businesses—they’re part of a community.
 When a consumer visits a local branch, they’re not acting as patrons of a multinational corporation.
 They’re supporting a local business and their friends, family and neighbors who work there.

 Local bank branches provide an experience consumers simply can’t get through mobile apps or online banking.
 Different channels are able to meet different needs, even when offering the same services and solutions.
-To make the most of each experience, marketers should focus on an omni-channel strategy.
+To make the most of each experience, financial marketing solutions should focus on an omni-channel strategy when brainstorming banking ideas to get new customers.

 The Importance of Omni-Channel Marketing for Local Banks

 Local bank branches play an integral role in the banking experience.
 While most marketers recognize this, they often treat these physical locations as a separate entity.
 They push bank branches out of the frame when picturing their overall financial marketing strategy.
 That’s a big mistake.

 Customers access accounts on multiple channels, and what happens on one channel can affect the entire experience.
 Just look at these findings from Gallup: